ManjunathaCBhat/Deal-manager-v1/CRM_README.md

 # Cirrus CRM Platform

-A scalable multi-role **Customer Relationship Management (CRM)** system built with **React, Spring Boot, and PostgreSQL**, designed for sales and admin workflows.
+A scalable multi-role **Customer Relationship Management (CRM)** system built with **React, Django, and PostgreSQL**, designed for sales and admin workflows.
 This project was developed as part of the Summer 2025 internship program at **CirrusLabs**.

 ## Features